galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 approaches, please refer to the [mothur wiki page](https://www.mothur.org/wiki/MiSeq_SOP).

+{% include topics/metagenomics/tutorials/mothur-miseq-sop/background_otus.md %}

 {% if include.short %}
-We will now repeat the OTU clustering for our real datasets.
+We will now repeat the OTU clustering we performed on our mock community for our real datasets.
 We use a slightly different workflow because these tools are faster for larger datasets.
 We will also normalize our data by subsampling to the level of the sample with the lowest number of sequences in it.

 {% else %}